easwar20/Hexaware-Assignment-Qn-3-/CarDetails.md

    	 WHERE customerID = 4 );

 10.Find the details of the most recent lease.
-SELECT * FROM Lease
+SELECT TOP 1 * FROM Lease
-ORDER BY startDate DESC LIMIT 1;
+ORDER BY startDate DESC ;

 11.List all payments made in the year 2023.
-	SELECT *FROM Payment
+	SELECT * FROM Payment
 WHERE YEAR(paymentDate) = 2023;

 12.Retrieve customers who have not made any payments.